Toddy vs Filtron vs Oxo – The Best Full Immersion Cold Brew Coffee Makers

 Mason Jar Cold Brew Solutions

 If you are looking for a simple and inexpensive solution to cold brew at home, the mason jar solution is probably your best choice.
+The Specialty Coffee Association has published recommended guidelines for cold-brew extraction parameters, including immersion time and grind size.
 You will be able to reuse the mason jar you already own, you will just need to buy a filter for it.

 Stainless Steel Cold Brew Mesh Filters

 There are many mesh filters on the market, some are better, some are not so great, and some are incredibly expensive for no reason.
 We recommend the Altura stainless steel mesh filter.
-They have two variants, one for a 1 quart mason jar, and one for a 2 quart mason jar.
-They are both inexpensive and pretty good at filtering, though you will have more sediment than with the Fitron, Toddy, or Oxo.
+They offer two variants, one for a 1 quart mason jar and one for a 2 quart mason jar.
+Both are inexpensive and effective at filtering, though you will have more sediment than with the Filtron, Toddy, or Oxo due to the larger mesh openings.

 The TUBE by Altura – Stainless Steel Cold Brew Mesh Filter